History of Gilan: 20th century

 After World War I, Gilan came to be ruled independently of the central government of Tehran and concern arose that the province might permanently separate at some point.
 Prior to the war, Gilanis had played an important role in the Constitutional Revolution of Iran.
 Sepahdar-e Tonekaboni (Rashti) was a prominent figure in the early years of the revolution and was instrumental in defeating Mohammad Ali Shah Qajar.

 In the late 1910s, many Gilakis gathered under the leadership of Mirza Kuchik Khan, who became the most prominent revolutionary leader in northern Iran in this period.
-Khan's movement, known as the Jangal movement of Gilan, had sent an armed brigade to Tehran which helped depose the Qajar ruler Mohammad Ali Shah.
+Khan's movement, known as the Jangal movement of Gilan, had sent an armed brigade to Tehran which helped depose the Qajar ruler Mohammad Ali Shah Qajar.
 However, the revolution did not progress the way the constitutionalists had strived for, and Iran came to face much internal unrest and foreign intervention, particularly from the British and Russian Empires.

 During and several years after the Bolshevik Revolution, the region saw another massive influx of Russian settlers (the so-called White émigrées).
 Many of the descendants of these refugees still linger forth in the region.
 During the same period, Anzali served as the main trading port between Iran and Europe.

 The Jangalis are glorified in Iranian history and effectively secured Gilan and Mazandaran against foreign invasions.
 However, in 1920 British forces invaded Bandar-e Anzali, while being pursued by the Bolsheviks.
 In the midst of this conflict between Britain and Russia, the Jangalis entered into an alliance with the Bolsheviks against the British.
 This culminated in the establishment of the Persian Socialist Soviet Republic (commonly known as the Socialist Republic of Gilan), which lasted from June 1920 until September 1921.

 In February 1921 the Soviets withdrew their support for the Jangali government of Gilan, and signed the Russo-Persian Treaty of Friendship (1921) with the central government of Tehran.
 The Jangalis continued to struggle against the central government until their final defeat in September 1921 when control of Gilan returned to Tehran.